thomascool/node-ibapi-addon/README.md

 1. Make sure to have node-gyp installed
 2. Run the install.sh which does the following:
+ * Download the latest stable IB API into /import
  * Copy the contents of IB API package's IBJts/source/PosixClient/Shared into /import directory
  * Copy the contents of IB API package's